 One of the most important events in Dolce & Gabbana’s history that gave them major international recognition was when Madonna’s corset made of gemstones and an accompanying jacket from Dolce & Gabbana at the premiere of Truth or Dare: In Bed with Madonna.

-Suffice to say, the duo continued to work with the pop star even into the 2000s, produced costumes for her music tours, and also supported her’s 2000 album Music.
+Suffice it to say, the duo continued to work with the pop star even into the 2000s, produced costumes for her music tours, and also supported her’s 2000 album Music.

 When looking back, and all the successes Dolce & Gabbana had, such as creating the on-field attire for A.C.
 Milan since 2004, partnering with Sony, and Motorola to design their phones, and even a partnership with Citroën to co-design a version of their C3 Pluriel, it is no surprise D&G is one of the top leading fashion brands today.

 One thing that’s also important to touch when we think about D&G is their inspirations and style that comes from thrift shop bohemian style and animal prints for which they are known for.

-Most well-known trademarks include underwear-as-outerwear, printed coats, and their feminine collections always come with powerful ad campaigns.
+Most well-known trademarks include underwear-as-outerwear, and printed coats, and their feminine collections always come with powerful ad campaigns.

-In 2022., D&G is a still privately owned Dolce & Gabbana Luxembourg S.à.r.l. company with current revenue of over 888 million euros in 2018, and 222 mono-brand stores across 41 countries.
+In 2022., D&G is still privately owned by Dolce & Gabbana Luxembourg S.à.r.l. company with current revenue of over 888 million euros in 2018, and 222 mono-brand stores across 41 countries.